 One feature that differentiates the E-PL1 and the X-M1 is in-body image stabilization (IBIS).
-The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-PL1 reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The X-M1 writes its imaging data to SDXC cards, while the E-PL1 uses SDHC cards.
 The X-M1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the E-PL1 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-M1 and Olympus PEN E-PL1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.